mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 SELECT * FROM GetMostProfitableSales(3)
 ```

-- The return statements has to contain a definition of the output table.
+- The return statements must contain a definition of the output table.
 - `BEGIN` and `END` are needed, because there are multiple statements in the function body.

 <a name="scalar_valued_function"></a>